wenkangjing/notes-launch-school/kb/html&css/css-float.md

 #### what does clear mean?
-- clear:left on A means no float elements are allowed on that side
+- `clear:left` means no float elements are allowed on that side

 #### vertical-align doesn't work on float elements
+`vertical-align` inline-level and table-cell elements.
+It also applies to ::first-letter and ::first-line.